adobe/spectrum-web-components/packages/slider/README.md

 <sp-slider value="50" default-value="20"></sp-slider>
 ```

-Note: If a slider with `default-value` attribute is contained in a modal and the slider-handle is focused then the following interaction will occur on pressing the `escape` key:
+Note: If a slider with `default-value` attribute is contained in a modal and the slider handle is focused then the following interaction will occur on pressing the `escape` key:

 -   If the slider value is different from the default value then the slider value will be reset to the default value and the modal will not be closed.
 -   If the slider value is equal to the default value then the modal will be closed.